palkeo/indexd/README.rst

 You can find the implementation of each node in query.cpp.

-The KwNode will read a file containing the list of documents containing a word, and return every entry.
+The KwNode will read a file containing the list of documents containing a word and return every entry.
 So, in a query tree, every leaf is a KwNode (or a DeltaStructNode, that reads the entries temporarily stored in memory when updating an index file).